Diastasis Recti: Symptoms, Causes, and When to See a Doctor

-If you’ve noticed a bulge in your abdomen or feel persistent discomfort, you might be experiencing diastasis recti.
+If you’ve noticed a bulge in your abdomen or feel persistent discomfort, you might be dealing with diastasis recti.
 This condition can affect your core strength and overall health.
-It’s essential to recognize the signs and know when to seek help.
-Understanding the symptoms and potential causes can guide your next steps, but knowing when to call a doctor is vital for effective management.
-Let’s explore the key indicators that warrant professional advice.
+Understanding the symptoms and possible causes can guide your next steps, and knowing when to call a doctor is key to managing it well.

 What Is Diastasis Recti?

-Diastasis recti is a condition where the rectus abdominis muscles separate along the midline of the abdomen, often leading to a noticeable bulge near the belly button.
+Diastasis recti is a condition where the rectus abdominis muscles separate along the midline of the abdomen, often creating a noticeable bulge near the belly button.

-However, diastasis recti isn’t exclusive to women; it can also affect individuals of all genders and ages due to factors like heavy lifting or chronic straining.
+The condition isn’t limited to women.
+Men and people of all ages can develop it due to heavy lifting or chronic straining.

-A healthcare provider typically diagnoses this condition through a physical assessment, identifying a gap larger than two centimeters between the abdominal muscles, confirming the presence of diastasis recti.
+A healthcare provider typically diagnoses it through a physical assessment, looking for a gap larger than two centimeters between the abdominal muscles.
+For more on what this condition involves, the Cleveland Clinic offers a reliable patient overview.

 Symptoms of Diastasis Recti